Ricardodpalmeida/ricsite/src/content/blog/en/data-privacy-guide.md

 pubDate: 2023-07-28
 description: "Essential strategies to protect your personal information online and understand modern data privacy concerns"
 author: "Ricardo Almeida"
+authorlink: "/en/about"
 language: "en"
 heroImage: "/images/blog/data-privacy.jpg"
+heroParagraphs: ["Coming soon","WIP","Coming soon"]
+heroSummary: "It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English. "
 tags: ["privacy", "security", "digital lifestyle"]
 translationKey: "5dc72e8f-3847-49e0-b4a8-1e7c6fb53321"
 ---